kengibson1111/go-stdlib/README.md

   has the IV for the rest of the ciphertext.
 This example does not cover the use of HMAC in order to authenticate before decrypting.
 The AES encryption algorithm is used.

-* cfbencrypter - example using CFB in order to encrypt.
-The IV is a random value in the first ciphertext block.
-This example does not cover the use of HMAC after encryption for authentication purposes.
-The AES encryption algorithm is used.

 * ctr - example using CTR in order to encrypt and decrypt.
 The IV is a random value in the first ciphertext block.
 This example does not cover the use of HMAC after encryption for authentication purposes.
 The AES encryption algorithm is used.
 A key distinction for CTR seems to be the ability to be used for both